thiagoferreira53/glue/README.md

   for the file.

 - Create a C file (similar to a batch file) and put it in your working directory.
-  RUNNING THIS GLUE VERSION IN THE COMMAND LINE WILL NOT CREATE THE C FILE.
-(Tip: Use GLUESelect to generate the file).
+  RUNNING THIS GLUE VERSION IN THE COMMAND LINE WILL NOT CREATE THE C FILE (Tip: Use GLUESelect to generate the file).

 - Check if the cultivar to be calibrated is actually defined inside the .CUL with a unique ID and some initial values for the genotype-specific coefficients.
 GLUE will use the "MINIMA" and "MAXIMA" inside the cultivar/ecotype file to